ABI-Software/ABIBook/Cmgui/CMGUI-lines-cylinders.rst

 Settings for cylinders
 ======================

-*Cylinders* are very similar to lines, with a few additional parameters.
-A cylinders graphical setting will draw cylinders along all the same elements that a lines graphical setting would.
-Cylinders are different to lines in that they have a size relative to the mesh - therefore they scale with zooming just like other objects that have an actual "size" in the scene.
-The number of "faces" that are used to display cylinders is set under the *General settings* under *Circle dicretization*.
-The higher the number, the more circular the cylinders will appear.
-The default setting is for six sides.
-Cylinders have the following settings in addition to those for lines:

-* **Constant radius:** This is the radius of the cylinders, in the same units as the coordinate system.
+Since Cmgui v3.0 cylinders are just lines using additional 'line shape' options shared with streamlines graphics, currently restricted to 'line' or 'circle extrusion' with equal scaling in all lateral directions.
+Note when choosing a line shape other than the default 'line', the resulting graphics scale with the model as you zoom in, whereas 'line' shape gives constant thickness in screen space.

+Options controlling the visualisation with 'circle extrusion' line shape:

+* **Line base size:**  This is the base diameter of the cylinders in units of the current graphics coordinate system; scaling by field with scale factors is added to this value.
+It currently has 2 values which are constrained to be equal, anticipating future use.
+Beware that prior to Cmgui v3.0 the equivalent option was the 'Constant radius'.

-* **Scalar radius:** This drop-down menu allows you to select a field to scale the radius of the cylinders.
+* **Line scale field:** This drop-down menu allows you to select a scalar field to scale the diameter of the cylinders across the model according to this field.
 A good example of this is shown in `example a4`_.
+Beware that prior to Cmgui v3.0 the equivalent option was the 'scalar radius' field'.

-* **Scale factors** This box allows you to enter three values as factors for the scaling in three dimensions.
-It is possible using this to exaggerate or reduce the scaling, or to restrict scaling to one or two dimensions.
+* **Line scale factors** This box allows you to enter two values as factors for the scaling the 'line scale field' lateral to the line, but note that they are currently restricted to being equal-valued.
+(In future, different scaling in each lateral direction is anticipated, for use with multi-component 'line scale fields'). *Important*: use a value of "2*2" if the line scale field is a radius.